nimroddanielmaayan/chrome-extensions/notes.md

 - The only way to wipe clean the extension's memory (for development purposes), is by removing and re-adding the extension

+- It's also possible to use third-party state management libraries in chrome extensions, such as `Redux` or `Zustand`

 ### Background Scripts and Service Workers

 - The thing about our JS scripts so far (`options.js` and `popup.js`), is that